igordejanovic/parglare/docs/disambiguation.md

 g = Grammar.from_string(grammar)
 grammar = [g]

-def custom_lexical_disambiguation(symbols, input_str, position, get_tokens):
+def custom_token_recognition(context, get_tokens):
     """
-    Lexical disambiguation should return a single token that is recognized at the given place in the input string.
+    Custom token recognition should return a single token that is recognized at the given place in the input string.
     """
     # Call default token recognition.